 I made these dairy-free chocolate beet muffins for our two-year-old gourmet and he gobbled two of them in the morning.
 What else could make a mom happier?
 Beets are one of the best source of antioxidants and vitamin C, so adding them in muffins is something brilliant!

 It may not be very clear in the pictures but the top of these chocolate beet muffins actually look red velvety.
 I don’t call these red velvet chocolate muffins as they are not completely red.
 Maybe I should have used less cocoa powder to make these look naturally red velvet.
-If you are looking for a real red velvet recipe though, not for health concern but for a special day, just check out our Romantic Red Velvet Cupcakes.
+If you are looking for a real red velvet recipe though, not for health concern but for a special day, just check out our Red Velvet Cupcakes With Classic Frosting.

 I sometimes feel like a magician when I’m baking and this recipe is one of those that make me feel like that.
 Everyone asks what I put in these to make them have that very nice texture and lovely color on their top.
 Nobody can guess beets in these decadent chocolate muffins and they keep asking its secret when grabbing the second one.